Chiquis Rivera sold his house in Los Angeles and will move to Miami

 Everything indicates that Jenni Rivera’s daughter has already made the decision to live in Miami.
 “I love Miami.
 Before I didn’t like it that much, I don’t like the heat that much, but I feel very sexy in this city.
 I think I’ll start with an apartment here, ”she revealed after explaining that she loves Los Angeles, CA, but the city sold her out.

-“Los Angeles is a somewhat superficial city and the importance of living in the moment is a bit forgotten, even so, I love Los Angeles, but I feel that I need to shake myself,” he said about the change that will make.
+“Los Angeles is a somewhat superficial city and the importance of living in the moment is forgotten a bit, even so, I love Los Angeles, but I feel like I need to shake myself,” he said about the change it will make.

 After being asked about the biggest lesson she has learned in recent times, the artist stated that she must stop wanting to control everything.
 “You have to let things happen.
 Before, I always wanted to protect, care, be a control, and I have learned that you should live and let live, ”she explained after highlighting that one of the aspects that has cost her the most to improve is to stop being so aware of her siblings.